MintPup/DebianDog-Squeeze/live-boot-2/Extra-options.md

 tmpfs on /tmp type tmpfs (rw,nosuid,nodev,relatime)
 ```

 Live-boot has many persistent options missing from the official documentation.
-Multiple directories loading on boot could make possible saving sessions on CD/DVD like in Puppy linux.
+Multiple directories loading on boot could make possible saving sessions on CD/DVD like in Puppy linux - **Edit:** Yes, save on CD/DVD works - read **5.** below or [here](http://murga-linux.com/puppy/viewtopic.php?p=963541&sid=c194a12c283c402ce349c58f083828aa#963541).
 This should be possible also with Ubuntu based live systems using casper-boot.
 Casper also loads directory content on boot from limited testing.

 **2.** Save file fsck: